-A: On the UK mainland I use overnight shipping.
-If you order by 15:00 the wheelchair will usually leave me on the next working day.
-However, I do quote 3 – 5 working days on this site.
-Shipping to Highlands, remote areas,Islands and Europe takes longer but all items should arrive within 7 -14 working days.
-Disputes, extreme weather conditions both in the UK and Europe can of course affect delivery but this is outside the control of wheels4dogs.co.uk or my Couriers.
+A: On the UK mainland I use Parcelforce 24 hour shipping.
+This service is free to our customers.
+I usually advise delivery within 2 working days starting the day after your order has been placed.
+Shipping to Highlands, Islands, Europe and Worldwide takes longer and will incur additional costs but all items should arrive within 7 working days maximum.
+Disputes, extreme weather conditions both in the UK and further afield can of course affect delivery but this is outside the control of Wheels4dogs or our couriers.

 - Q: Should I have foam or pneumatic tyres?

-A: It depends on the life your pet leads.
+A: This depends on the life your pet leads.
 Pneumatic wheels are available for the 12″ and 16″ kits.
 If your pet is older, is likely to do walks on fields, sand, roads and footpaths for even a few miles, then the foam wheels will be sufficient.
-If you have a larger and young dog that has had an injury or accident and you plan to go for long walks over very rough ground then the pneumatic wheels are tougher and may be better.
-It’s worth noting also that the pneumatic wheels are slightly heavier and may get punctures.
+If you have a larger, heavier or young dog that has had an injury or accident and you plan to go for longer walks over rough ground then the pneumatic wheels are tougher and may be better.
+It’s worth noting that the pneumatic wheels are slightly heavier and may get punctures.

-- Q: Do I need the carrying harness?
+- Q: Do I need a carrying harness?

-A: The Walkin’ Wheels comes supplied with carrying handles which can be clipped on to the leg rings for carrying your dog for short distances.
+A: The Walkin’ Wheels® comes supplied with carrying handles which can be clipped on to the leg rings for carrying your dog for short distances.
 Every dog is an individual so there’s no definite answer and its best to see how your dog gets on before deciding.
 We supply the Walkin’ Lift® Harness and Walkin’ Lift® Combo both of which fit into the wheelchair to replace the leg rings.
 Your vet may also be able to advice.

 - Q: Do you have second hand wheelchairs for sale or hire?

-A: I offer a resale service for customers who want to sell a cart on.
-Availability depends on the stock I have at the time you enquire.
+A: We offer a resale service for customers who want to sell a wheelchair on.
+Availability of reconditioned wheelchairs depends on the stock we have at the time you enquire.
 We do not have products for hire and are not able to offer terms for payment.